“My ass hurts.”

 Alexandra finished her cereal and stepped over to the sink.
 “Okay, you can turn around now,” she told Umi as she started washing the bowl.

 Umi turned herself around and gave Alexandra’s back a tired, battered look.
 Her eyelids were heavy, and circles were forming under her eyes.
 She had a visible scrape over one cheek which had been sealed by a scab.

 “So, you wanna tell me why I should let you live here?”
 Alexandra asked as she left the bowl in the sink to dry.

 “Because I’m homeless?”
 Umi offered weakly.

 “Yeah, well, it sounds like that’s what misfiring an RPG will do,” Alexandra replied.

 “Well, strictly speaking, that one wasn’t a misfire,” Umi said.
 “That was the yakuza’s RPG.
 And it was well-aimed.”

 “I’m sure it’s glowing praise coming from you,” Alexandra told her, “but it hardly tells me why I have to let you stay here.
 You are aware that there are over twenty of us, right?”

 “Yeah, and three live in the country I just got thrown out of.
-Six live in space, three live in countries with a language I don’t know, a couple of them don’t even seem to be on the same plane of existence as us.
+Six live in space, three live in countries with a language I don’t know, a couple of them don’t even seem to be on the same plain of existence as us.
 The rest, you just can’t tell where they are.”